Digital Marketing Plan For Nonprofits: The Definitive Guide (2018)

 - How do these other people get results??

 Don’t worry if you chose option three – you’re not alone.

-In fact, 47% of marketers say their biggest challenge is to prove the ROI of their marketing efforts.
+In fact, 63% of marketers say their biggest challenge is generating traffic and leads to their website.

-This should be an action plan and include specific steps and strategies you’ll take to achieve your online marketing goals, while also translating the vision of your organization.
+A digital marketing plan should be actionable and include specific steps and strategies you’ll take to achieve your digital marketing goals, while also translating the vision of your organization.

 Sounds like a tall order, doesn’t it?